time-sliders/note/consistency/2pc/Two Phase Commit Protocol.md

 ## Disadvantages

-The greatest disadvantage of the two-phase commit protocol is that it is a blocking protocol.
-If the coordinator fails permanently, some participants will never resolve their transactions: After a participant has sent an **agreement** message to the coordinator, it will block until a **commit** or **rollback** is received.
+The greatest disadvantage of the two-phase commit protocol is that **it is a blocking protocol**. **If the coordinator fails permanently, some participants will never resolve their transactions: After a participant has sent an agreement message to the coordinator, it will block until a commit or rollback is received.**

 ## Implementing the two-phase commit protocol